 What are the materials needed to make a DIY Vertical Onion Planter?

-It all boils down to growing your own onions.
-The good news is that you don’t need a huge backyard.
 This project shows you how you can have all the chives you want right on your windowsill!
 All you need is a plastic bottle, which you can get for free, and the following items.

 - Big Plastic Bottle (5-Liter)